 10. Perime Në Scarë (grilled vegetables)

-Grilled vegetables are a popular complement to any meal, especially if you’re having grilled meat which is also popular in Albania.
+Grilled vegetables are a popular complement to any Albanian dish, especially if you’re having grilled meat which is also popular in Albania.
 Have them with a dash of balsamic vinegar and it’s delicious!

 11. Flea/ Fli

+Flea is traditional Albanian food that varies depending on village and region.
 This is a layered pancake dish made using a grill.
-There are tonnes of variations depending on villages and regions.
 It’s a simple recipe but it cooks for a few hours.
 You keep lathering the pancakes while it’s baking slowly making a delicious, soft dessert.
 It’s usually served with some local honey or yoghurt.

 12. Speca te mbushura (pepper stuffed with cheese)

-This is one of the tastiest dishes in Albania especially if you’re vegetarian although some variations have mince in so beware of that!
+This is one of the tastiest Albanian foods especially if you’re vegetarian although some variations have mince in so beware of that!
 Peppers are stuffed with white cheese (feta) and cooked in the oven.
 This dish is mouth-watering and simply delicious.

 13. Tarator (cold soup)